A Normal Map-Based Proximal Stochastic Gradient Method: Convergence and Identification Properties: Conclusion

 \section{Conclusion}

-In this paper, we develop a novel normal map-based stochastic proximal gradient method, $\NSGD$, for nonconvex composite-type optimization problems and analyze its convergence.
-Utilizing the unbiasedness of the stochastic normal map steps, we show that the iterates generated by $\NSGD$ satisfy a time window-based approximate descent property which allows to establish asymptotic global convergence results and non-asymptotic complexity bounds under standard assumptions.
-We then provide strong limit convergence and convergence rates for the objective function values $\{\psi(\sx^k)\}_k$, the stationarity measure $\{\|\Fnat(\sx^k)\|^2\}_k$, and the iterates $\{\sx^k\}_k$ under the KL inequality.
-The obtained rates depend on the step size dynamics $\{\alpha_k\}_k$ and the KL exponent $\stheta \in [0,1)$ of $\psi$.
-Specifically, in the popular case $\alpha_k = \alpha/(\beta + k)^\gamma$, $\gamma \in (\frac23,1]$, our results imply (trajectory-based) convergence of $\{\sx^k\}_k$ with asymptotic rates that are faster than related and existing convergence rates for $\SGD$ and that can beat the complexity estimates.
-To the best of our knowledge, $\NSGD$ seems to be the first basic stochastic proximal algorithm for nonconvex composite optimization with this broad range of stochastic convergence properties.
-In addition, we believe that the stochastic KL-based techniques studied in this work have general potential and can be applied to other families of stochastic and simulation-type algorithms.
+In this paper, we develop a novel normal map-based proximal stochastic gradient method, $\NSGD$, for nonconvex composite-type problems.
+Leveraging the unbiasedness of the stochastic normal map steps, we show that the iterates generated by $\NSGD$ satisfy an approximate descent condition which allows establishing asymptotic global convergence results and non-asymptotic complexity bounds under standard assumptions.
+Furthermore, we prove a$.$s$.$ strong limit convergence guarantees if the objective function is definable.
+Based on these results, $\mathsf{Norm}\textsf{-}$ $\mathsf{SGD}$ is shown to a$.$s$.$ have a manifold identification property.
+This is in stark contrast to the classical proximal stochastic gradient method, which is known to not possess such a property.
+To our knowledge, $\NSGD$ appears to be one of the first ``variance reduction-free'', basic proximal stochastic algorithms for nonconvex composite optimization with this broad range of convergence properties.
+We believe that the normal map-based perspective and the KL-based techniques adopted in this work have general potential and can be likely applied to other families of stochastic approaches.